Azhilus/16bitmcu/README.md

 # 16bitmcu

-This repository hosts all my open-source electronic projects' documentations and codes.
-It's a dedicated space for sharing various projects with the public.
-Feel free to explore and engage with the code.

-## About Me

 Hello!
 I'm Shivansh Tomar, an open-source enthusiast, and this repository is a collection of my diverse projects.
 I love experimenting with code and electronics, and I'm excited to share my creations with the community.

 ## Connect with Me